-I love planting hedges.
-These green garden walls can do so much.
-Dividing spaces, leading the eye, hiding neighbours and providing a magnificent backdrop for planting.
-Hedges will lift and filter wind, helping to temper our more frequently occurring storms.
-Wildlife appreciates hedging plants and the safe, dense environment that the solid infrastructure of a hedge provides too.
+I love hedges - these green walls can divide spaces, lead the eye around the garden, hide eyesores and screen the neighbours, and provide a magnificent backdrop for planting.
+Hedges will lift and filter wind, creating shelter and helping to temper our more frequently occurring storms.
+Assorted wildlife from birds to bugs also appreciate hedging plants and the safe, dense environment that the solid infrastructure of a hedge provides.

 Our native English yew is my favourite hedging plant.The dark foliage is tight and generally needs clipping just once a year.
 Can be kept small or grown to 10m plus.
 Most soils, but not very wet.
 20m.
 RHS H6, USDA 5b-8b.

-This plant quickly forms an informal flowering hedge with shiny leaves and white, sweetly scented flowers in late spring and early summer.
+This pretty evergreen plant, known as Mexican orange blossom, quickly forms an informal flowering hedge with shiny leaves and white, sweetly scented flowers in late spring and early summer.
 A hedging plant that will tolerate sun or shade and most soils.
 3m.
 AGM.
 RHS H6, USDA 7a-9b.

 A glossy, evergreen shrub that grows quickly to create an informal hedge.
 Rosy crimson flowers appear on this hedging plant in June and flower through to early autumn.
 Suitable for all soils and good for coastal areas.
 4m.
 USDA 8a-9b.

 This prickly hedging plant can be a useful deterrent on vulnerable boundaries.
 It’s fast growing and tolerates most soils in shade or sun.
 White flowers in summer are followed by red or orange berries.
 4m.
 RHS H6, USDA 7a-10a.